 Gamebooks - A book that acts like a game.
 Or a book written in the second person narrative.
 Includes paths to choose from, dice rolling, written stats, and “inventory.”
 The next generation of fiction.

 Gamelan - A traditional Asian instrument that makes you look scared.

 Gavin McInnes - A huckster who stole the gimmick of Answer Me! and turned it into the Vice Empire.

 Gay for Johnny Depp - Queercore hardcore band about Johnny Depp.

-Gen X - A white, racially-aware generation that sought to find meaning, place, and identity through a a globalist, capitalist society.
+Gen X - A white, racially aware generation that sought to find meaning, place, and identity through a globalist, capitalist society.
 They were divided into "Jock," "Goth," "Nerd," and so forth.
 Ironically, they wanted to replicate suburban Boomer society while having the "individual" cake too.
-When it comes to the future for a white race, they see it as optional.
+When it comes to the future of a white race, they see it as optional.
 To them, white people will always be around.

 George Lincoln Rockwell - Captain of the first American Nazi Party.

 Giant Robot - Classical magazine about Asian-American art and culture.